WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 # Students

 The WEHI Research Computing Platform regularly provides student internship opportunities through the University of Melbourne Data Science and Software Engineering programs.
 These internships are 100% remote.
+Out of the 7 anonymous reviews that have been given by students as at 23rd of October 2023, our internships have been rated a 4.7 out of 5.

 Many of the projects work in the Data Analysis and [Research Software Engineering](https://rse-aunz.github.io/) space using High Performance Compute (HPC).
 We work across diverse projects such as imaging, cryo-EM, genomics, transcriptomics, clinical informatics, and capacity planning.